-SEO can be a challenging task for any content creator, business, or blogger.
+SEO can be a challenging task for any content creator, online business, or blogger.
 That is why this SEO for beginners is a good start for anyone who just started writing online articles and wants to attract readers.

-And if you are new the term, it can seem like a daunting task.
+And if you are new to the term, it can seem like a daunting task.
 To get the most benefit from SEO, it is important to understand what it is, its functions, and why it can help you get visitors to your website.

 Let’s get started!

 As mentioned earlier SEO stands for Search Engine Optimization.
 In short, there are millions of search results for every search query you enter into a search engine.
 But who pops up on the first page of Google for a search term is the one that gets most of the traffic.

 SEO is the process of improving your website through the content you make so that it ranks higher in search engines like Google, Bing, or Yahoo for certain keywords.
 (Normally people focus on appearing in Google.)

 This way, the closer your article or content or website is to the first page of Google, the better your chances that someone clicks on it.
 Strong SEO means that your website is good enough to rank on the first page of Google where everyone can see it.